Methodology

 The data

-Parcel records come from Regrid for tax year 2021, City of Ann Arbor.
+Parcel records come from the Washtenaw County / MapWashtenaw assessment roll (the latest published roll, retrieved June 2026) — all of Washtenaw County, about 121,000 taxable parcels across its 28 cities and townships.
 We include only taxable parcels — residential, commercial, industrial, agricultural, and their vacant variants — with a positive assessed and taxable value.
 Exempt, municipal, and zero-value parcels are excluded because they carry no levy.
+Sale dates, sale prices, and year built come from Regrid (covering roughly 80% of parcels), joined to the county roll on parcel number.

 Key terms